cstrab/spreadsheet-db/README.md

     - [x] main.py - Change /update to a PATCH request instead of POST since is a partial update
     - [x] main.py - Change /bulk-update to a PUT request instead of POST since is a full update
     - [ ] main.py - Create schema for response of each endpoint (i.e. /read and /update since they return data)
+    - [ ] main.py - Fix bug where if in middle of /bulk-update or /read and exit page request continues
     - [ ] General - Additional error handling and logging
 - [x] Database: No Requirements
 - [ ] Setup: